 Helping to build a brighter future for Palestinian preschoolers

-Child nutrition (Early years), Early childhood development, Learning through play (Early years), Teachers and learning
+Early childhood development, Teachers and learning

 The organisation American Near East Refugee Aid has been upgrading preschools, training teachers and leading the way in developing a national early childhood development strategy.